GengGao/hackathon-agent/backend/README.md

 ---
 ## RAG Pipeline
-1. Load rules file (`docs/rules.txt`).
-2. Chunk: split on blank-line groups (simple, fast). *Planned:* semantic splitting & token length capping.
-3. Embed chunks (MiniLM) at startup & on rules replacement.
-4. Query: encode user query; cosine similarity (dot product of normalized vectors) search top-k=5.
+The rule‑based retrieval is implemented by the `RuleRAG` class (see `models/rag.py`).
+Key steps:

+1. **Load Rules** – `docs/rules.txt` (or a replacement file) is read once at startup or when the file is updated.
+2. **Chunking** – Simple blank‑line grouping (fast).
+Future work: semantic split & token‑length capping.
+3. **Embedding** – Each chunk is encoded with MiniLM (`sentence-transformers/all-MiniLM-L6-v2`).
+   - Vectors are L2‑normalised so that cosine similarity reduces to a dot product.
+4. **Caching** – The embeddings and the FAISS index are serialised to `data/embeddings/` keyed by a SHA‑256 hash of the rules file.
+   - On startup, if a cache file exists for the current hash, it is loaded; otherwise embeddings are recomputed and the cache written.
+5. **Querying** – The user query is embedded, normalised, and searched against the in‑memory FAISS `IndexFlatIP`.
+   - `top_k=5` by default; each returned chunk is paired with its similarity score.
-5. Returned similarity scores + raw chunks inserted into system prompt (and separately streamed to client for UI display).
+6. **Prompt Construction** – The top‑k chunks (with scores) are inserted into the system prompt and also streamed to the client as `rule_chunks` events for UI display.

-Planned upgrades: embedding cache serialization (avoid recompute), chunk metadata (ids + char offsets), highlight mapping.
+**Vector Index** – FAISS (IndexFlatIP) is used as the vector database.
+No external service is required; the index lives entirely in memory, with optional persistence via the embedding cache.

 ---
 ## Database & Migrations